filmerjarred/mantax/mantasx.md

       - account for more comments loading

-   - will it work without the heart button there to append after?

-   - don't put the ban in for admin
-   - deleted comments look weird
+   - test it works on ASX using grease monkey

    - record bans and highlights
-      - check to see what comments were banned
-      - scott can mark comment as highlighted
+      - ✔ author can mark comment as highlighted
+      - trigger process to add ban outcomes
+      - make /highlight idempotent

    - reconciliation
-      - some process that goes through and checks to see who was right
+      - route ✔
+      - add button to post, archive list, and front-page

    - page feedback
       - mark on page if it's been reconciled / betting window closed